IanMarcony/Test-Fullstack/README.md

 ## API-CATALOGO

-This layer is to return a product from database
+This layer is to return a product from database.
+You need to create a database with [Mysql](https://dev.mysql.com/doc/), check the ormconfig.file, verify the database name, the username and the password, that informantion must be correct to backend connect with database

 ### 1. How to initialize?
 Run the code: